MD Program Overview

 Years One to Four in Family Medicine

-Read further below about the unique aspects of studying family medicine in the MD Program at the University of Toronto.
+Find out more about the unique aspects of studying family medicine in the MD Program at the University of Toronto.
+Further course information is available in the MD Program Student Handbook.

 This optional experience is an immersion week in family medicine!
 Talk to family doctors in an intimate and informal setting to find out what it's really like to be a family physician.
 The Observership week includes speakers, clinical shadowing, clinical skills workshops and a rural health day.
 It takes place at the end of the academic year.